hypo69/hypo/pytest/gemini/src/webdriver/crawlee_python/crawlee_python.md

 3. Run the tests: `pytest`

-Remember to adapt the assertions and mocking strategies to match the actual behavior of your code and the expected output from each method.
+Remember to adapt the assertions and mocking Startegies to match the actual behavior of your code and the expected output from each method.
 If you cannot mock Playwright or a headless browser directly, your tests will not be completely reliable.